 Why do you want to learn, and what do you want to learn?

 It’s enough to do a simple first draft for your Life Vision.
 Just get it out of your head.
-Write it or type it.
-And use present tense.
+Write or type it.
+And use the present tense.
 Show yourself that you’ve already achieved your vision rather than projecting it into a future that never arrives.

 Creating Your Personal Learning Plan Template

 Next, consider what you’d have to learn to make your vision for each category a reality.
 This is where you get to create your Personal Learning Plan Template.

 If the sheer amount of what you must learn to make your vision a reality seems too overwhelming, then here’s a secret — a pleasant one.